charlierproctor/tinderx/README.md

 | `core/profile/detect.py` | detect faces / eyes. choose which face we should use. |
 | `core/profile/img.py` | download images, normalize them: crop, resize, etc. |
 | `core/profile/run.py` | run face detection locally, displaying the results in a pop-up window. |

+## Routes

+All routes are defined in `tinderx.py`.
+Most API requests of interest are made in `app/controllers/swipe.js`.

+- `GET /`: send down the angular application (`index.html`)
+- `POST /login`: log a user into the app
+- `GET /fetch`: fetch a single user profile
+- `POST /swipe`: allow a user to swipe left / right on a candidate
+- `GET /img/<name>`: download liked.jpg or disliked.jpg for this user